How To Easily Grow Sichuan Pepper At Home

 Watering

-Once dried, store them in an airtight container.
-They'll keep for several months this way, retaining their unique flavor and aroma.
+Once dried, store them in an airtight container to preserve their unique aroma.

 Frequently Asked Questions